jeffotoni/goupload/README.md

 					os.MkdirAll(pathUpKeyUser, 0777)
 				}

+				// Mounting the physical path where the
+				// file will be uploaded, the folder has
+				// nly one level, its access
+				// code Autorization + name file
 				pathUserAcess := PathLocal + acessekey + "/" + handler.Filename

 				// copy file and write
 				f, _ := os.OpenFile(pathUserAcess, os.O_WRONLY|os.O_CREATE, 0777)
 				defer f.Close()

 				bytes, _ := io.Copy(f, file)
 				keyfile := acessekey + "/" + handler.Filename

+				// Saving the result of the upload
+				// in the no-sql database
 				SaveDb(keyfile, handler.Filename, bytes, pathUserAcess)

-				// Generates a log of everything that happens on the server
+				// Generates a log of everything that
+				// happens on the server
 				flag.Parse()
 				glogs.LogNew(*glogs.PathLog)